 The 2016 bleaching impact was not equally distributed and southern sections of the Reef came through the event relatively unscathed.
 In the Whitsundays, unless you know what you’re looking for, you’re unlikely to notice any coral bleaching at all.

 One recent charterer from America was amazed by the live soft and hard corals he experienced while snorkelling amongst the islands.
-He said he didn't have much hope of seeing decent coral after reading media reports before travelling, but the corals in the Whitsundays were in fantastic condition, particularly compared to other international sailing destinations such as the Caribbean.
+He said he didn’t have much hope of seeing decent coral after reading media reports before travelling.
+Still, the corals in the Whitsundays were in fantastic condition, particularly compared to other international sailing destinations such as the Caribbean.

 We believe it’s important to look at what’s working on the Reef and what we can cherish.
 This positive mindset can inspire people to be involved and take positive action.

-When you see how beautiful something is, you are moved to protect it.
-So, we ask you, please come and see the stunning reefs found in the Whitsundays or any of the other locations along the Great Barrier Reef.
-All you have to do is go underwater and you’ll experience the vast beauty and marine life that still exists and is worth fighting for.
+You are moved to protect it when you see how beautiful something is.
+So, please come and see the stunning reefs found in the Whitsundays or any other locations along the Great Barrier Reef.
+All you have to do is go underwater and experience the vast beauty and marine life that still exists and is worth fighting for.

 Join us, sail the Whitsundays and enjoy the freedom to explore